StackVista/stackpack-splunk/src/main/stackpack/resources/enabled.md

-## The StackState Splunk StackPack is installed
+## The Splunk StackPack is installed

 Congratulations!
-The StackState Splunk StackPack is configured correctly.
-Data is received.
+The Splunk StackPack is configured correctly.
+Data is being received.

-### What's next
+### What's next?

-Now that StackState has the topology from your Splunk instance, you can see your topology in the Splunk view.
+Now that StackState is receiving data from your Splunk instance, you can see your topology in the StackState Splunk views.

+* [list view names if available]

+Find out more in the [Splunk StackPack documentation]([link to docs]).

+### Change the StackState Agent Splunk check configuration

+Refer to the StackState docs for details on [how to change configuration of the StackState Agent Splunk checks](https://l.stackstate.com/ui-stackpackName-configure-check) that collect data from Splunk.

-### Disabling the Splunk StackPack
+## Uninstall the Splunk StackPack

-The Splunk StackPack can be disabled by clicking the **Uninstall** button on the right.
-This will disable all Splunk specific configuration in StackState but the agent will be still collecting the data until it is completely deprovisioned.
+The Splunk StackPack can be uninstalled by clicking the **UNINSTALL** button.
+This will remove all Splunk topology specific configuration in StackState.

+## Troubleshooting

+Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=Splunk).